 How long will this Dry Winter last?

 To put it bluntly… until it rains!
 We can expect Dry Winter conditions to hang around until we get solid inflow into our South Island catchment areas, or until we see snow melt, which normally occurs from September.
 Although it might be raining outside your apartment in Central Auckland, we need this rain to fall into the catchment areas in order for it to impact hydro storage.
 The spot price of electricity also naturally drops as we move out of winter and into spring, because our demand for power also falls.

 At the moment, our hydro storage is below average for this time of year, particularly in the South Island, which holds around 85% of our controlled hydro storage.
 If you’re a details person, check out the Transpower website for more specific information on current hydro levels, as well as current risk levels.

 What will Dry Winters mean for Flicksters in the long-term?

-We’re confident that Flick customers will, in the long run, be much better off on our model.
-While you can buy your electricity elsewhere at a fixed price, the premium you pay for this security is huge!
-With Flick, it’s a case of taking a long term view of savings – that means being prepared for the occasional few weeks that you might face higher bills (and possibly negative savings), and understanding that they’ll be more than offset by the many, regular weeks of lower bills (and big savings!).
-This past year (up until June 2017) our Flicksters have saved, on average, $479 compared to what they would have paid with their previous retailer.
+We’re confident that, overall, Flick customers will be better off with us.
+When it comes to our spot price plan, Freestyle, it’s really a case of taking a long term view of savings – that means being prepared for the occasional few weeks that you might face higher bills (and possibly negative savings), and understanding that they’ll be more than offset by the many, regular weeks of lower bills (and big savings!).
+This past year (up until June 2017) Flicksters on Freestyle have saved, on average, $479 compared to what they would have paid with their previous retailer.
 So the big question is: would you prefer to gift that money to your electricity retailer, or keep it yourself?